Representative Hal English brings a wide and varied legal, business and military background to his third term in the House of Representatives.

 Among his professional awards, he was named Pine Creek Journal 2007 – Citizen of the Year and is the recipient of the William R. Baierl Award for Business Man of the Year from the Northern Allegheny Chamber of Commerce in 2009.

-Hal has been assigned to the House Aging and Older Adult Services, Education, Game and Fisheries and Tourism and Recreational committees.
+Hal has been assigned to the House Education, Game and Fisheries, Insurance and Judiciary committees.

-He has been married for 26 years to the former Sue Killinger of Shaler Township, and they have two sons, Garrett and Jayson.
+He is to the former Sue Killinger of Shaler Township, and they have two sons, Garrett and Jayson.

 The 30th Legislative district consists of part of Allegheny County consisting of the townships of Hampton, O'Hara (PART, Wards 02, 03 and 04 [part,Division 01]), Richland and Shaler (part, Wards 02,03, 04, 05, 06 and 07) and the Borough of Fox Chapel.